p0ns/chauchera-new/doc/README.md

 ### OS X

-Drag Chaucha-Core to your applications folder, and then run Chaucha-Core.
+Drag Chauchera to your applications folder, and then run Chauchera.

 ### Need Help?

-* See the documentation at the [Chaucha Wiki](https://chaucha.info/) for help and more information.
+* See the documentation at the [Chaucha Wiki](https://chaucha.cl/) for help and more information.
-* Ask for help on [#chaucha](http://webchat.freenode.net?channels=chaucha) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=chaucha).
+* Ask for help on [chaucha telegram](https://t.me/chaucha) on Telegram.
-* Ask for help on the [ChauchaTalk](https://chauchatalk.io/) forums.

 Building
 ---------------------